-ABOUT DAY ONE BIOPHARMACEUTICALS
+ABOUT TOVORAFENIB CLINICAL TRIALS ABOUT DAY ONE BIOPHARMACEUTICALS

-Day One Biopharmaceuticals is a biopharmaceutical company focused on developing targeted therapies for pediatric cancer.
-Day One was founded to address a critical unmet need: the dire lack of therapeutic development in pediatric cancer.
-The Company's name was inspired by "The Day One Talk" that physicians have with patients and their families about an initial cancer diagnosis and treatment plan.
-Day One aims to re-envision cancer drug development and redefine what's possible for all people living with cancer-regardless of age-starting from Day One.
+Tovorafenib is an investigational, oral, type II RAF in-Day One Biopharmaceuticals is a biopharmaceutical company hibitor being studied in: focused on developing targeted therapies for pediatric cancer.
+Day One was founded to address a critical unmet need: the dire lack Pediatric patients with recurrent or progressive of therapeutic development in pediatric cancer.
+The Company's low-grade glioma and advanced solid tumors name was inspired by "The Day One Talk" that physicians have with RAF alterations (FIREFLY-1)43 with patients and their families about an initial cancer diagnosis Pediatric patients with RAF-altered low-grade gliand treatment plan.
+Day One aims to re-envision cancer drug oma requiring front-line systemic therapy, versus development and redefine what's possible for all people living standard of care chemotherapy (FIREFLY-2)48 with cancer-regardless of age-starting from Day One.